Thomas-programmiert/tool-pywisp/docs/guide/index.rst

 - main.py: Main file to register all needed :mod:`pywisp.experimentModules`, :mod:`pywisp.connection`, :mod:`pywisp.visualization` and starts the GUI.
 - defaults.sreg: The definition of all experiments.
-- connection.py: The implementation of all ::mod:`pywisp.connection`.
+- connection.py: The implementation of all :mod:`pywisp.connection`.
 - visualization.py: The implementation of all :mod:`pywisp.visualization`.
 - Files for the :mod:`pywisp.experimentModules`: It is recommended to have one for file each module, i.e. `controller`, `testbench`.
 For detailed information see :ref:`chapter_examples`.